 Tailored to individuals, couples, teens, and offering psychiatry services, Talkspace plans kick off at a wallet-friendly $69 per week.
 What’s more, many health insurances also cover their services, enhancing accessibility and affordability.
 Complete a questionnaire and get matched with the right therapist for you.

 Talkspace provides a similar service to ReGain.
-You can chat, video call, or have phone sessions with an online sexologist doctor at a time that suits you.
+You can chat, video call, or have phone sessions with an online sexologist at a time that suits you.
 They provide individual and couples sessions, helping to address common problems such as mismatched libidos, managing compulsive sexual behaviors, and overcoming sexual trauma.

-3. American Board of Sexology
+6. American Board of Sexology

 What is a clinical sexologist?

-If you’re looking for sexual therapy, it’s generally preferable to seek out a clinical sexologist with an appropriate degree, rather than a psychologist who does not have sexology training.
 Official sexologists have more specialized knowledge of sexual behaviors and know better how to deal with intimacy issues.
 They can better explain the science behind sexuality, and usually have more experience in handling these dynamics.

 When should I see a sexologist?

-Consider visiting a sexologist doctor if your physical or mental health is suffering as a result of concerns about sexual behaviors, feelings, or interactions, for yourself and/or your sexual partners.
+Consider visiting a sexologist if your physical or mental health is suffering as a result of concerns about sexual behaviors, feelings, or interactions, for yourself and/or your sexual partners.
 You can also reach out to a counselor if you see no way to resolve these issues by yourself, or you want help to work on how you experience your sexuality.

 However, there are certain sexual issues for which you might need more immediate medical advice.
-If you suspect you may have sexually transmitted diseases for instance, you should get tested and get treatment immediately at a local hospital or sexual health clinic.
+If you suspect you may have sexually transmitted diseases, for instance, you should get tested and get treatment immediately at a local hospital or sexual health clinic.

 What happens during sex therapy?